-The Junior-Senior prom is to be held each year during the spring semester.
+- Winter Dance (Open to all Ravenna 7th-12th grade students, only Ravenna 9th-12th grade students are permitted to bring an approved outside quest) - Junior-Senior prom is to be held each year during the spring semester.
 Only Ravenna High School Junior and Senior students (and their dates) may attend.
-Ravenna High School students in the 9{th} and 10{th} grades may only attend as dates of Juniors and Seniors.
+Ravenna High School students in the 9th and 10th grades may only attend as dates of Juniors and Seniors.
 Foreign exchange students and prom servers are also allowed to attend prom.
 Junior High Students are ineligible to attend prom.
-Outside dates of Ravenna High School Juniors and Seniors must be at least 9{th} grade students and cannot be older than 20 years old.
+Outside dates of Ravenna High School Juniors and Seniors must be at least 9th grade students and cannot be older than 20 years old.
+Students who are academically ineligible will not be allowed to attend school dances.